 - Analyse security operation processes to monitor, detect, handle, and report cybersecurity incidents.

 - Identify and apply cybersecurity incident handling techniques to manage cybersecurity breaches.

 Cybersecurity Project (30 Credits)

-Students will research, analyse, select, and apply a range of tools and techniques to develop a solution to a cybersecurity problem.
-Wherever possible, students should implement a project on behalf of a client.
+Learners will research, analyse, select, and apply a range of tools and techniques to develop a solution to a cybersecurity problem.
+Wherever possible, learners should implement a project on behalf of a client.
 After this course, you will be able to:

 - Analyse business requirements to identify potential cybersecurity vulnerabilities and weaknesses.